softvis-research/VISAP/README.md

 Alternatively, disable caching in your browser entirely.
 In Chrome, open the Developer Tools with F12, select the Network tab, then select the checkbox "Disable Cache".
 In Firefox, enter ``about:config`` in the address bar, search for ``browser.cache.disk.enable`` and set it to ``false``.

 ## Documentation
-The development team actively uses and maintains https://miro.com/app/board/uXjVOGFnA-M=/ for project coordination and documentation.
+The development team actively uses and maintains a [Miro board](https://miro.com/app/board/uXjVOGFnA-M=/) for project coordination and documentation.
 The Miro board also includes instructions for installation and usage.
 Access requests will generally be accepted.
 Most documentation is currently available in German only.

 If you need help or have any suggestions, we appreciate your interest in the project, and hope you will file an issue or message the contributors directly.